 HOW DID HE DO IT?

 Prior to going to college, Paul had a very mundane and repetitive job at the gas company calibrating gas meters on rolling tables, (16 to a table).
 Each had a six digit number on a brass plate for identification and recording.
 Paul used this job to actively engage his brain by practicing remembering these numbers silently repeating them to himself so he could impress others.
 When the table was rolled to the guy at the next station for the next test, he would tell the tech to have a close look at meter no. 634527, second from the left.
 It would always impress them as to how engaged he was.

-While at College he worked large banquets as a bartender in a room with 1000+ people in attendance, along with another dozen or so bartenders scattered at bars throughout the room.
+While at College he worked large banquets as a bartender in a room with 1000+ people in attendance, alongside another dozen or so bartenders scattered at bars throughout the room.

-Attendees at the banquets would have a tendency to “mill about” the same bar so he would serve many of the same people, so it was easy for him to “remember” the guy with a green tie that drank gin, very dry with two olives.
-He took pride in impressing people on their second trip to the bar and he would have “the usual” ready before it was even requested.
+Attendees at the banquets would have a tendency to “mill about” the same bar so Paul would serve many of the same people, making it easier for him to “remember” the guy with a green tie that drank gin, very dry with two olives.
+Paul took pride in impressing people on their second trip to the bar and he would have “the usual” ready before it was even requested.
 It amazed them how could a guy remember what a thousand people are drinking!!!
-It also brought in more tips.
+It also achieved the desired result of significantly more tips.

-One night while working the bar for a small group of people there was a gentleman off to the side watching this skill at work as Paul surprised the people with their second drink before stepping up to the bar.
+One night while working the bar for a small group of people, there was a gentleman off to the side watching Paul’s skill in action as he surprised numerous people having their second drink ready before they reached the bar.
 At the end of the evening, this observer introduced himself, as a V.P.
 National Sales Trainer.
 As Paul was finishing his last year at college, he was offered a job on the spot.